-Australians in regional areas out of reach of fixed-line services may want to opt for satellite broadband.
-Here's everything you need to know about the technology.
+For Australians in regional areas out of reach of fixed-line services, satellite broadband may be your only way to access the NBN.

 Satellite broadband options are available for individuals who can’t access a traditional fixed-line NBN product like Fibre To The Premises (FTTP) or Fibre To The Node (FTTN).
 With new NBN satellite technology now available, connection speeds for remote Australians are significantly improved, though the limited bandwidth still makes it a relatively expensive proposition.

 How does satellite broadband work?